-A home defeat in Leicester’s last First Division match against Leeds United was tough on his team, but a 3-1 reverse in an FA cup replay at Exeter City was an embarrassment to Jock Wallace.
-A stain on his reputation.
+A home defeat in Leicester’s last First Division match against Leeds United was tough on his team, but a 3-1 reverse in an FA cup replay at Exeter City was an embarrassment - a stain on his reputation.
 What is going wrong?

 Wallace’s rigorous training methods have been in place at Leicester City for three years.
-Using powerful earth movers, the club indulged Wallace’s request to recreate the sand dunes of Gullane on the Ayrshire coast.
-Once referred to as ‘murder hill’ by his Rangers players, the famously high dunes were a punishing focal point of the ‘Gers fitness regime - considered a contributing factor in the Glasgow team’s 1970’s success.
-Now here at Leicester, Wallace has a pseudo-Gullane, man-made, but effective.
-The players are well drilled and as fit as any in the First Division.
+Using powerful earth movers, the club indulged Wallace’s request to recreate the sand dunes of Gullane on the Scottish coast in the East Midlands.
+Once referred to as ‘murder hill’ by his Rangers players, the famously high dunes were a punishing focal point of the ‘Gers fitness regime and widely considered a contributing factor in the Glasgow team’s 1970’s success.
+Here at Leicester, Wallace has a pseudo-Gullane; man-made, but effective.
+The players are well drilled and as fit as any in the division.
 It is not the fitness.
 It cannot be the fitness.

-A young team needs a senior figure, a figurehead, a focal point.
+A young team needs a senior figure, a totem, a focal point.
 An experienced leader that can guide Wallace’s charges away from the lower reaches of the First Division.
-Wallace can get his message across in the dressing room, if he asks these lads to jump; “how high boss?”, but someone on the pitch, a guide, someone to inspire.
+Wallace can get his message across in the dressing room - if he asks these lads to jump; “how high boss?” - but someone on the pitch, a guide, someone to inspire.
 Jock Wallace is distracted by the telephone.

 January 1981 had not gone well for Jock Wallace and Leicester City.
-The ignomious defeat at Exeter at least offered the chance to play the favoured card of struggling teams everywhere, ‘we can concentrate on survival now’.
+The ignominious defeat at Exeter at least offered the chance to play the favoured card of struggling teams everywhere, ‘we can concentrate on survival now’.
 However, a cursory glance at the fixture list for the final day of the month did not offer any cause for optimism.
-In the English First Division on Saturday 31st January 1981, Leicester City would be playing away to the current English champions, the European champions elect.
+In the English First Division on Saturday 31st January 1981, Leicester City would be playing away to the current English Champions, the European Champions elect.
 Liverpool at Anfield.

-Behind the scenes though, there was a buzz at Filbert Street that Wallace and a few select others were in on.
-The club had identified a new player.
+Behind the scenes, though, there was a buzz at Filbert Street that Wallace and a few select others were in on.
+The club had identified a new player; the experienced leader they so desperately needed.
 He ticked all of the boxes and then some.
 He was available and wanted to join.
-The leader that Wallace wanted had been found.
-Johann Cruyff, the masterful Dutch artist, was on his way to England.
+Cruyff.
+Johan Cruyff, the masterful Dutch artist, was on his way to England.
 Johan Cruyff was on his way to Leicester City.

 As 1980 became 1981, Cruyff still had much to offer.
 Terminating his contract with Washington after just five games of the 1981 NASL season, the Dutchman was in good shape and ready for a return to Europe.
 With the Spanish World Cup less than eighteen months away, Cruyff was keen to return to the international scene with Holland, but needed to play regular club football in Europe to remain in consideration.

-In Leicester, Jock Wallace, aware of Levante’s overtures, persuaded the directors at Filbert Street that they needed to act swiftly.
-Having made a huge impression on the Scotsman when destroying his Rangers team in 1973, Wallace had remained on good terms with the player and was convinced that Cruyff was the perfect solution for Leicester.
-Levante had stolen a march, but Cruyff had assured Wallace that he was keen on a move to England.
+In Leicester, Wallace, aware of Levante’s overtures, persuaded the directors at Filbert Street that they needed to act swiftly.
+Having made a huge impression on the Scotsman when destroying his Rangers team in 1973, Wallace had remained on good terms with the player and was convinced that Cruyff was the perfect solution for his struggling side.
+Levante had stolen a march, but Cruyff had assured Wallace via telephone that he was keen on a move to England.

-In the early weeks of February 1981, Cruyff and his advisors identified three suitable offers that met with the superstar’s requirements.
+In the early weeks of February, 1981, Cruyff and his advisers identified three suitable offers that met the superstar’s requirements.
 Levante presented a return to Spain and the warm climate that Cruyff enjoyed so much.
 Against this was the backdrop of a poor division and hard pitches grinding the joints of the ageing schemer.
 More importantly, while Levante was Spain, this wasn’t Cruyff’s beloved Catalonia.

 Saturday 7th February 1981.
 Still buoyant from an unlikely win over Liverpool, Leicester were back in action at Filbert Street.
-Manchester United in 1981 were not the Manchester United of Sir Alex Ferguson, but still presented a difficult obstacle.
+Manchester United in 1981 were not the latter day Manchester United of Sir Alex Ferguson but still presented a difficult obstacle.
 However, the Filbert Street feel good factor was in full effect and the Red Devils were despatched 1-0 with Melrose again the scorer.
 Leicester were flying.